 Once you have a good prototype of your sample box, take product shots of the closed box with your logo, as well as throughout the various stages of opening.
 This unboxing experience is very important to your subscribers, so pay special attention to how this looks and translates into images.
 If you are definitely selling the products in your prototype, get detailed shots.
 If they’re just representative of items you might ship, then don’t use close-ups.

 5. Locate some free stock photos that represent your concept

 This isn’t a must-have, but brand-enhancing, mood-inspiring images can help convey your concept, and there are plenty of free resources on the web.
 Pixabay is a good source of free images cleared for commercial use.
 You can use these in website slideshows and backgrounds, and even on your printed inserts.

 With your idea developed and clearly represented through your logo and prototype box, you’re ready to start marketing your concept to potential subscribers in a pre-launch campaign.
 For that, you’ll need a website platform which we’ll explore next.

 Step 2: Launch a Pre-launch Campaign on Cratejoy

 Once you have your idea, it’s time to get your pre-launch campaign and web page together, like this simple pre-launch page built on Cratejoy:

 The goal of your pre-launch is to market your concept, attract an audience, and build your email list while you work out the details like product sourcing, fulfillment, and so on.
 This strategy provides you a ready audience that you can convert to paying subscribers, which helps fund your first round of purchasing.
-This is how many subscription box startups fund their first box with little upfront cost.
+This is how many subscription box startups fund their first box with few upfront costs.

 Another benefit of this stage is it gives you a way to gauge the validity of your idea.
 If you gain many signups and followers via pre-launch efforts, you’re on target and can expect to launch with ready buyers.
 If not, you might want to tweak your idea to see if you can drum up more interest before your launch.